nvairavan/Sparta-Project-2/README.md

 # Sparta-Project-2
 ### Description
-Memory game where the user have to match two similar number by clicking the tiles/cards.
+Memory game where the user have to match two similar number by clicking the cards.

 ### Languages used
 * HTML